Hiraga Gennai: Life in Nagasaki

-Gennai visited Nagasaki around 1752, where he studied oil painting, western medicine.
-The western medicine Gennai studied included European pharmaceutical and surgical techniques and other rangaku topics.
-Soon after his return from Nagasaki, he turned the role of head of household over to his sister and abandoned his family.
+In 1752, Gennai was sent to Nagasaki to study western medicine, including European pharmaceutical and surgical techniques and other rangaku topics.
+Two years later, he turned his house over to his younger sister's husband.
 Nagasaki was at the time one of the only ports that foreign ships were allowed to enter and therefore the Dutch East Indies Company (VOC) along with a host of Chinese traders resided in the port town, and there were able to do business under highly regulated supervision.
 The interaction that Gennai had with the Chinese merchants and members of the VOC introduced him to ceramics.
-The following year Gennai relocated to Osaka and Kyoto, where he studied medicinal herbs under Toda Kyokuzan before moving to Edo in 1757.
+The following year Gennai relocated to Osaka and Kyoto, where he studied herbal medicine under Toda Kyokuzan before moving to Edo in 1757.

 Life in Edo

 In Edo, he studied with Tamura Ransui, and with his oversight and support Gennai began to cultivate natural specimens of ginseng.
 This made the transition from imports of the medicinal herb to domestic production possible.
 While in Edo Gennai wrote a number of books, some on scientific or nature topics, some satirical novels, in the kokkeibon and dangibon genres.
-Gennai was an onna-girai and composed several works on the subject, including guidebooks on the male prostitutes of his days and works of fiction exalting sex between men over heterosexuality.In his scientific experiments, Gennai prospected for various minerals, wove asbestos, calculated temperatures, and worked with static electricity.
+Gennai was an onna-girai and composed several works on the subject, including guidebooks on the male prostitutes of Edo and works of fiction exalting sex between men over heterosexuality.In his scientific experiments, Gennai prospected for various minerals, wove asbestos, calculated temperatures, and worked with static electricity.
 He returned to Nagasaki to study mining and the techniques of refining ores.